 Experimental Particle Physics

 Ben earned his Ph.D. in physics from Carnegie Mellon in 2015.
 He then worked as a postdoctoral researcher at the University of Pittsburgh until 2021, when he joined the Westmont faculty.
 His area of research is experimental high energy physics, and he works on the ATLAS experiment in Geneva Switzerland.
 In particular, he looks for hints of new particles in decays of the Higgs boson.
 Ben also works on the ATLAS trigger system, which determines which collisions should be saved in a fraction of a second.
+He was awarded an NSF grant in 2022, which he uses to support student contributions to the ATLAS experiment.

 B. T. Carlson, Q. Bayer, T.M.
 Hong, S.T.
 Roche, “Nanosecond machine learning regression with deep boosted decision trees in FPGA for high energy physics,” Journal of Instrumentation 17 P09039 (2022). arXiv: 2207.05602.